Beyond Task Completion: WAYF's Approach to Valuable Software Partnerships

 Honest feedback, regardless of whether you give it or accept it, is way more essential than you think.
 Don’t assume that being less qualified means you can’t give constructive criticism.
 And don’t forget to admire individuals’ work too.
 By speaking openly about positives and negatives, you help other people grow and do a better job.

-Keep the good things up and work on aspects pointed by the others.
+Keep the good things up and work on aspects pointed out by others.

 Listening is the key to improving!

 Is something not looking right?
-Speak up!
-You don’t have to agree on everything (and by the way — it would be weird if you did).
-Don’t be afraid to be wrong; actively participate in planning sessions, code reviews, and if anything seems unclear to you, you’re not convinced, or you have another idea — say it.
+Say so.
+You don’t have to agree on everything — and by the way, it would be weird if you did.
+Don’t be afraid to be wrong; actively participate in planning sessions, code reviews, and retrospectives.
+If anything seems unclear to you, if you’re not convinced, or if you have another idea — say it.

 Your opinion matters.
 And it really can make a difference.